rishabbjain/Hindi-Gpt/README.md

 ## Overview

-This repository contains the steps to run **Hindi-GPT**, a powerful tool for converting speech into text and providing responses in Hindi.
+Welcome to the **Hindi-GPT** repository, a versatile tool designed for converting speech into text and generating responses in Hindi.

+**Main Notebook**: Explore the capabilities of Hindi-GPT by checking out the [main.ipynb](notebooks/main.ipynb) notebook in the "notebooks" directory.
+This notebook will guide you through the steps to run Hindi-GPT and showcase its features.

+Feel free to dive into the notebook and get started with Hindi-GPT!

 ## Getting Started